iProgramMC/OneLoneCoder_Platformer_XNAPort/README.md

 This engine can also work with Monogame, which is a more "universal" XNA implementation.

-This program is protected under the GNU General Public License, v3.0.
+This program is protected under the MIT license now, as I feel it deserves a bit more freedom.

 OneLoneCoder Platformer XNA Port
 Copyright (C) 2018, iProgramMC, OneLoneCoder